1,166 ACRES PLANTED (471 HECTARES)

 1,132 ACRES PLANTED (458 HECTARES)

-The style of Chardonnay produced in BC varies from unoaked versions with crisp acidity and often crisp apple flavours to world-class barrel fermented wines with complex lees, oak and fruit flavours.
-The naturally high acidity achieved in BC and the peach, lemon and nectarine flavours when combined with quality oak barrel fermentation and ageing on lees can make for very highly regarded wines.
+The style of Chardonnay produced in BC varies from a few unoaked versions with crisp acidity and often crisp apple flavours to world-class barrel fermented wines with complex lees, oak and fruit flavours.
+The naturally high acidity achieved in BC and the peach, lemon and nectarine flavours when combined with quality oak barrel fermentation and aging on lees can make for very highly regarded wines.
 Many of BC’s most internationally awarded wines have been Chardonnay.

-743 ACRES PLANTED ( 301 HECTARES)
+646 ACRES PLANTED (261 HECTARES)

-562 ACRES PLANTED ( 227 HECTARES)
+613 ACRES PLANTED (248 HECTARES)

-399 ACRES PLANTED ( 161 HECTARES)
+403 ACRES PLANTED (163 HECTARES)

-Pinot Gris is experiencing today, being planted rapidly all over the world.
-Plantings in BC increased quite rapidly around 2007.
+Sauvignon Blanc experienced the same popular explosion in the 1990s that Pinot Gris is experiencing today, being planted rapidly all over the world.
+Plantings in BC increased quite rapidly in the middle of the 2000s.
 The BC style benefits from the natural high acidity and fruit ripeness.
-Both the crisp, zingy, green bean, grass and asparagus style, as well as a riper, tropical fruit, richer version can be found.
-Some of the most successful wines are oak fermented and blended with Semillon to make wines in a white Bordeaux style.
+Both the crisp, zingy, green bean, grass and asparagus style as well as a riper, tropical fruit, richer version can be found.
+Some of the most successful wines are oak fermented and blended with Semillon to make wines along the lines of white Bordeaux.

 Once one of the most planted white grapes in BC, Pinot Blanc has failed to find widespread popularity and acreage has decline.
 BC Pinot Blanc generally has fresh acid, a medium body and characteristic apple peel flavours, and can make for some great value, characterful wines.

-223 ACRES PLANTED (90 HECTARES)
+234 ACRES PLANTED (94 HECTARES)